 - I like to use this homemade Sichuan chili oil because it is very aromatic, so it gives a good flavor to the meat and tofu.

-- We like soft tofu because it is smooth and soft.
+- We like to use soft tofu because it has a smooth and soft texture.
 On the other hand, some people like to use medium firm or firm.

 - If you use soft tofu, I suggest not to stir-fry too hard with the pork and add tofu last.